 Pictures help people visualize the offered product or service.

-Whether you’re using stock images or getting a photoshoot done for your ad, here are some pointers:
+Whether you’re using popular free stock images or getting a photoshoot done for your ad, here are some pointers:

 - Showcase your product, service, brand, and/or environment clearly